GoogleChrome/ip-protection/Masked-Domain-List.md

 addictedattention.com                            | Admiral                                                        | Not Impacted By Script Blocking
 admiral.pub                                      | Admiral                                                        | Not Impacted By Script Blocking
 adorableanger.com                                | Admiral                                                        | Not Impacted By Script Blocking
-adorableattention.com                            | Admiral                                                        | Not Impacted By Script Blocking
+adorableattention.com                            | Admiral                                                        | Entire Domain Blocked
 adventurousamount.com                            | Admiral                                                        | Not Impacted By Script Blocking
 afraidlanguage.com                               | Admiral                                                        | Not Impacted By Script Blocking
 agilebreeze.com                                  | Admiral                                                        | Not Impacted By Script Blocking